-Providing meaningful access to Limited English Proficient (LEP) Individuals
+5. Providing meaningful access to LEP Persons

-COAST is obligated to develop a LAP to ensure meaningful access to the benefits, services, information, and other important portions of its public transit program for individuals who are Limited English Proficient.
+COAST is obligated to take steps to ensure meaningful access to the benefits, services, information, and other important portions of its public transit program for individuals who are Limited English Proficient.
 FTA's Policy Guidance Concerning Recipients' Responsibilities to Limited English Proficient ("LEP") Persons (70 FR 74087, December 14, 2005) defines LEP Persons as "persons for which English is not their primary language and who have a limited ability to speak, understand, read or write English."